Life Insurance for Children

 Order of Insurance

 One question that frequently comes up is how to allocate premium dollars.
-For example, if a family has about $40,000 to put into insurance premiums each year, is it more efficient ot have one policy with a $40k premium, or two policies on two people with a $20k premium each?
-In most cases, people hope that by insuring their children with that $20k, that they’ll be able to accumulate more cash value because their insurance costs less.
+For example, if a family has about $40,000 to put into insurance premiums each year, is it more efficient to have one policy with a $40k premium, or two policies on two people with a $20k premium each?
+In most cases, people hope that by insuring their children with that $20k, they’ll be able to accumulate more cash value because their insurance costs less.

 Unfortunately, that is not how policies on children work.
 Actuaries do very careful calculations on life expectancy to design policies.
-Endowment is the age at which to the policy will pay out if the insured is still alive.
+Endowment is the age at which the policy will pay out if the insured is still alive.
 It is at this point that the cash value will equal the death benefit (both of which are increasing values).
 Therefore, children don’t participate in as many dividends because they have much longer for their policy to endow.

-The bottom line is that there may not be better cash accumulation in the short term, even though they might be able to accumulate more over the course of their life.
+The bottom line is that there may not be a better cash accumulation in the short term, even though they might be able to accumulate more over the course of their life.
 If you’re intending to leave a legacy to your child, there’s more benefit in starting a larger policy on yourself today and insuring your child at a later date, or at a lower death benefit.

 Are You Insurable?